Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization: CP Phase and Lattice Structure

-The retuned factorized shifts used in the down-sector Yukawa benchmark are chosen to restore the down-quark masses at fixed $(\phi_d,\psi_d)$ while maintaining the FX interference phase at the desired near-maximal value.
-The CKM verification above is logically orthogonal: the four-magnitude $B$-power relations fix the CKM hierarchy and, together with $\Phi_{\rm FX}$, the CP-violating scale, while discrete retunes of the factorized shifts control the detailed quark-mass spectrum without altering the leading CKM power counting.
+The retuned factorized shifts and the four phases of the Yukawa benchmark are determined jointly by a fit to the quark masses and CKM magnitudes, while maintaining the FX interference phase at a near-maximal value.
+The CKM verification above is logically orthogonal: the four-magnitude $B$-power relations fix the CKM hierarchy and, together with $\phi_{\rm FX}$, the CP-violating scale, while discrete retunes of the factorized shifts control the detailed quark-mass spectrum without altering the leading CKM power counting.